Newgrange Things to Know: You'll be Astounded by an Incredible Ancient Tomb

 Underneath the mound, there are many chambers, tombs and passageways.
 The monument is roughly 5,000 years old, and it plays a significant role in Irish legend and folklore.

 To get there, head to County Meath in Ireland.
-Newgrange is part of the Brú Na Bóinne Archaeological Park.
+Newgrange passage tomb is part of the Brú Na Bóinne Archaeological Park.
 If you're coming by car from Dublin, it's less than an hour's drive along the M1.

 You can also head to the nearest town of Drogheda by taking a bus or train from Dublin.
 The No.163 bus can also take you from the center of Drogheda right to the archaeological sites of Brú Na Bóinne.